starovoitovs/starovoitovs.github.io/_posts/2021-03-21-deep-limit-order-book-strategy.markdown

 The model is, however, not perfectly accurate, and the predicted jumps are not always that large.
 In the paper there wasn't a lot of focus on the portfolio construction model, perhaps relying on the assumption that large players have a lot of market power and barely incur fees.

 One way out of it would be build a strategy with limit orders.
 However, as I can see it, limit orders could be used to capitalize on the excursion (a down-movement followed by an up-movement and vice versa), but not on a single move up or down.

+> The code for this article can be found on [github](https://github.com/starovoitovs/deribot/).

 # References